 CPR (Clean, Pretty, Reliable): Dr. Stromm immediately begins administering CPR after Norman's heart stops.
 Of course, he's giving him sideways chest compressions from a standing position and it only takes TWO to restart Norman's heart again.
 Then again, that's not what actually got Norman's heart fired up again.

 Curse Cut Short: The "cut to another scene variation" happens during the first montage of Spider-Man in action.

-Early-Bird Cameo: In a sense: Curt Connors is name-dropped as one of Peter's professors who fired him.
+Early-Bird Cameo: In a sense: Curt Connors is name-dropped as one of Peter's professors.
 The second film, of course, builds on this, by actually showing him.

 Also, in a bizarre coincidence, Eddie Brock appears in the novelization, also written in 2002 and yet described much like Topher Grace would portray him as five years later.

 Which is still rather funny.
-In an early scene, Robbie Robertson mentions how a potographer named "Eddie" has been "on it"— trying to get spidey pics— all week.
-But in Spiderman 3 Eddie is mentioned as the new guy.
+In an early scene, Robbie Robertson mentions how a photographer named "Eddie" has been "on it" — trying to get Spidey pics — all week.
+But in Spider-Man 3, Eddie is mentioned as the new guy.

 For the Evulz: Crossing over with Motive Decay, the Green Goblin's plans to "rule with Spider-Man" seem very... vague.
 At first, he's doing things that Osborn wants done (killing the executives and a rival project), but then it devolves into villainy for villainy's sake.